ssevayan/Portfolio-Project---JavaScript-Syntax/README.md

 ### Features
 **1. Chinese Zodiac Sign Reader**
 * Enter your name and select your birth year, you will find out your Chinese zodiac sign.
-* Uncover the unique traits associated with your zodiac annimal.
+* Uncover the unique traits associated with your zodiac animal.
+* The background image of the result page would be your Chinese zodiac animal.

 **2. Chinese Zodiac Relationships**
 * Enter your and your partner's name and select your birth year, you will explore the compatibility between different Chinese zodiac signs.